0xZ15H4N/chat-room/README.md

   To complile just navigate to ./src
     ` javac Color.java Server.java Client.java `

-  and after that first run
+  secondly add a password by doining into the src dir , and updatd the pass.txt after password: with your password , this will allow only trusted clients to connect and talk and after that first run
     ` java Server `